VPN blocking: Russia

 In July 2017, the State Duma passed a bill requiring the Internet providers to block websites that offer VPNs, in order to prevent the spreading of "extremist materials" on the Internet.
 It is unclear exactly how Russia plans to implement the regulation; though it seems like both the Federal Security Service (FSB) and ISPs will be tasked with identifying and cracking down on VPNs.
 In November 2017, BBC made it clear that Russia has not banned VPN usage entirely.
 VPN usage is only banned when attempting to access sites already blocked by Roskomnadzor or Russia's governing body for telecommunications and mass media communications.
 Using a VPN for business or personal reasons to access legal sites in Russia is permitted.

 Russia has banned various VPN service providers in 2021 and forced Google to delist VPN websites even while Russians continue to download VPNs.

 Syria

 The government of Syria activated deep packet inspection after the uprising in 2011 in order to block VPN connections.
 The censorship targeted different VPN protocols like OpenVPN, L2TP and PPTP.

 Pakistan

 The government of Pakistan issued a notice to VPN providers to register their IPs, otherwise their VPN service will be blocked like in China.

 Turkey

 In an attempt to curb the use of social media by its citizens, the government of Turkey has considered the complete ban of VPN apps.
 The Nationalist Movement Party proposed a bill covering such a ban in July 2020.

+United Kingdom

+In January 2026, the House of Lords voted that aims to "prohibit the provision" of VPNs for children to bypass age verification system as part of the amendment to Children's Wellbeing and Schools Bill.